 .
 ELOY .
 AYREON .
 HAWKWIND .
 FLOORIAN .
 CAMEL .
 MAHOGANY RUSH .
 ERIK NORLANDER .
 EVERGREY

 Never heard of these bands and artists before?
 That doesn't surprise me.
 Especially, if you listen to the typical rock stations on the FM dial.
 It's even hard to find this kind of music on satellite radio ( i.e: Sirius XM ).
 Hope-fully, this webpage will change that!
-If you like the music ( below ), be sure and contact your local ( FM ) rock station.
+If you like the music ( above ), be sure and contact your local ( FM ) rock station.
 Encourage their Program Director to give these bands some airplay!
 Ask your friends to do the same.
 Be persistent!
 If enough people do this, these stations will realize there's an audience for this great music!

 That actually PLAY prog and spacerock music!
 If you know of such a station -tell us about them ( -including their call letters, dial position, city/ state, the show's name and DJ ).
 We'll give em some free publicity right here!